hard-nett/docs/developing/dapps/get_started/quick-guide_draft_after_tooling.md

    npm start
    ```

 3. Open the Keplr wallet extension and click **Add a wallet**.
-Click **Recover wallet** and input the following seed phrase to access the sole validator on the LocalOsmosis network and gain funds to get started with smart contracts:
+Click **Recover wallet** and input the following seed phrase to access the sole validator on the LocalTerp-Core network and gain funds to get started with smart contracts:

    ```
    satisfy adjust timber high purchase tuition stool faith fine install that you unaware feed domain license impose boss human eager hat rent enjoy dawn
    ```

-4. With LocalOsmosis selected in Osmosis Station and the local seed phrase imported, you can now increment and reset the counter from the front end.
+4. With LocalTerp-Core selected in Terp-NET Station and the local seed phrase imported, you can now increment and reset the counter from the front end.

 #### Demo